ninXout/Crystal-Client/README.md

 Press TAB to open the menu, press TAB again to close.

 **When will X feature be added?**
 Features will be added whenever I feel that I have time.
-If you have a feature you would like to suggest, it is recommended that you join my [discord server](https://discord.gg/xV5dekWHTd) and ask in the #suggestions channel.
+If you have a feature you would like to suggest, it is recommended that you join my [discord server](https://discord.gg/xV5dekWHTd) and ask in the #suggestions channel, but you can also open a [new issue](https://github.com/ninXout/Crystal-Client/issues/new).